a5482pick/Simple-Maven-JUnit-Test-Example/README.md

 3. The tested file is located in _src/main/java/org/s/a/Summation.java_.
 4.  _junit-4.12.jar_ and _hamcrest-core-1.3.jar_ are in the Downloads folder.

-If you instead declare the 'jars' in CLASSPATH in e.g. _.bashrc_, you can check the classpath declaration with:
+If you instead declare the two 'jars' in CLASSPATH in e.g. _.bashrc_, you can check the classpath declaration with:

 _java org.junit.runner.JUnitCore_

 ...this should list JUnit version, processing time and say 'OK'.
+The three commands will in this case simplify to:

+1.  _javac src/main/java/org/s/a/Summation.java_
+2.  _javac src/test/java/org/s/a/SummationTest.java_
+3.  _java org.junit.runner.JUnitCore src.test.java.org.s.a.SummationTest_

 When using the command line, the compiled classes are stored in the same directories as their source files. &nbsp; If you want to avoid requiring _import src.main.java.org.s.a.*;_ in _SummationTest.java_, put _SummationTest.java_ in the same folder as _Summation.java_, and give both files the same package declaration.  &nbsp;Then adjust the paths in the terminal commands accordingly.